open-starlab/TrackID3x3/README.md

 # TrackID3x3
+> ⚠️ **Note:** This research project is a work in progress.
+Both this repository and the corresponding [arXiv paper](https://arxiv.org/abs/2503.18282) are subject to updates and improvements over time.

+## TrackID3x3 dataset

-The dataset consists of three subsets: Indoor captured by indoor fixed cameras, Outdoor captured by outdoor fixed cameras, and Drone captured by outdoor drone cameras.
+The dataset consists of three subsets: Indoor, captured by indoor fixed cameras; Outdoor, captured by outdoor fixed cameras; and Drone, captured by outdoor drone cameras.
 The video has bounding boxes of on-court players for all frames and 10 posture keypoints of each player for some frames only.

 <!-- GIF EMBEDS START -->